Southwest Airlines' #epicfail takes social media by storm

 At least they did.

-Chang and her boyfriend were booked on a Southwest flight on Christmas day, from Baltimore to their home in Los Angeles, with a connection in Houston.
-They arrived in Houston hours late, only to learn their flight to L.A. had been cancelled.
+Chang and her boyfriend were booked on a Southwest flight on Christmas Day, from Baltimore to their home in Los Angeles, with a connection in Houston.
+They arrived in Houston hours late, only to learn their flight to LA had been canceled.
 They were told to get their bags and try to rebook.

 "I'm not gonna lie, I was in tears," she says with a laugh.
 "I was.
 I was crying."